-A leader should know how to connect with the people around.
-Most of the time, leaders spend all their time in listening to each other instead of listening to people who will tell them exactly what needs to be done.
-Leaders fail because of lack of interpersonal skills like listening.
+A leader should know how to connect with the people around them.
+Most of the time, leaders spend all their time listening to each other instead of listening to people who will tell them exactly what needs to be done.
+Leaders fail because of a lack of interpersonal skills like listening.
 They fail to listen to front-line people who are the face of the company, they know what their customers want and what competitors are doing to take the business.
 So, give your front-line an active opportunity to move forward and stay in touch with them to ensure everyone’s voice is heard.

 2. Respect is the cornerstone

-3. Hold brainstorming session
+3. Hold a brainstorming session

 Take some time out to discuss the problem areas with your team to let bring out the best ideas to make the company better.
 The role of a leader is to adopt wonderful creative thinking techniques like holding brainstorming sessions to increase the number of creative ideas and that inspires and motivates your team to be constantly thinking of new ideas.
 Encourage each person to speak up for anything valuable they have to contribute to the company.

 Just as the saying goes, “fail to plan; plan to fail.”
 If a leader doesn’t set clear expectations for their employee, they won’t get the results they want.
 It also eliminates stress on both sides – the team and the manager.
 Tell your team what is expected of them, when they should check in, and how to accomplish the tasks.

 Some of the best leaders give their team members an opportunity to be the owner of the business and let things work as the team wants them to work.
 This is a leadership skill that is important for today’s working culture as it eliminates the need for the manager/leader to poke the team again and again.
 Let your team do their job without standing over their shoulders.
 If you have hired them, you also need to trust them.
 Completely eliminate the need for micromanagement and do not take all the responsibility.